-This landscape, has eroded over millions of years, and centres on Newnes Plateau, the coldest and highest sandstone plateau of the Sydney Basin.
-Its ecosystems support threatened and endangered indigenous flora and fauna.
-Another priceless resource, the area's water, spring from its diverse upland swamps and in turn these contribute to a number of water supplies, including the headwaters of the Coxs River, a key catchment of Warragamba Dam, Sydney's main water source.
+This landscape has eroded over millions of years and centres on Newnes Plateau, the coldest and highest sandstone plateau of the Sydney Basin.
+Its ecosystems support threatened and endangered flora and fauna.
+Another priceless resource, the area's water, springs from its diverse upland swamps and in turn these contribute to a number of water supplies, including the headwaters of the Coxs River, a key catchment of Warragamba Dam, Sydney's main water source.

 Reserve the Public Forests

 The NSW Government should immediately reserve the public forests of the Gardens of Stone region for nature conservation.
-The independent umpire, the Planning Assessment Commission in 2014 found that the highest and best use of the area is for conservation.
+In 2014, the independent umpire, the Planning Assessment Commission found that the highest and best use of the area is for conservation.